yokoxue/LpDL/README.md

 # LpDL

-This is an open source implementation for UAI 2020 submission "Complete Dictionary Learning via  <i>ℓ</i><sub>p</sub>-norm Maximization'', Yifei Shen∗, Ye Xue∗, Jun Zhang, Khaled B. Letaief, Vincent Lau.  [pdf](http://proceedings.mlr.press/v124/shen20a/shen20a.pdf).
+This is an open source implementation for our work on complete dictionary learing.
+The primary work is the UAI 2020 submission "Complete Dictionary Learning via  <i>ℓ</i><sub>p</sub>-norm Maximization'', Yifei Shen∗, Ye Xue∗, Jun Zhang, Khaled B. Letaief, Vincent Lau.  [pdf](http://proceedings.mlr.press/v124/shen20a/shen20a.pdf).
+The main theoretical results are summarized in this work

-If you find the project useful for your research, please cite:
+If you find it is useful, please cite:

 ```
 @InProceedings{pmlr-v124-shen20a,